node-saml/passport-saml/README.md

     privateCert: fs.readFileSync('./cert.pem', 'utf-8')
 ```

 It is a good idea to validate the incoming SAML Responses.
 For this, you can provide the Identity Provider's PEM-encoded X.509 certificate using the `cert` confguration key.
-The "BEGIN CERTIFICATE" and "END CERTIFICATE" lines should be stripped out.
+The "BEGIN CERTIFICATE" and "END CERTIFICATE" lines should be stripped out and the certificate should be provided on a single line.

 ```javascript
     cert: 'MIICizCCAfQCCQCY8tKaMc0BMjANBgkqh ...
 W=='